 YouTube Shorts Script Prompt

-If you are using AI to help write your script, do not ask for a generic video script.
-Give the platform, audience, tone, goal and structure.
+If you use AI to write your script, do not ask for a generic video script.
+Give it the platform, audience, tone, goal and structure.
+That gives you a script built for Shorts instead of a general video outline.

 Write a YouTube Shorts script for [audience] about [topic].